POAR: Efficient Policy Optimization via Online Abstract State Representation Learning: Introduction

+While learning for robotics control has benefited from various recent advances in reinforcement learning (RL) \cite{schulman2017proximal, kaiser2019model}, learning from demonstration (LfD) \cite{finn2016guided, chen2021efficiently} and safe control \cite{garcia2015comprehensive, chen2023progressive}, the curse of high dimensionality \cite{bellman1966dynamic} and embodiment transferrability\cite{huang2020one} are the major two challenges for broader robotics generalizations and robust applications.
+State representation learning (SRL) \cite{bengio2013representation} has proven to be an effective approach to handle them.
+Contrastive methods \cite{chen2020simple, he2020momentum, bachman2019learning} learn a lower-dimensional representation by training a model to distinguish between positive and negative examples.
+Predictive methods such as \cite{schwarzer2020data} learn latent-space transition model by explicitly predicting the future states; \cite{raffin2019decoupling} map the high-dimensional raw observations into a compact space via reconstruction.
+Another line of works \cite{zakka2022xirl} incorporate representation learning objectives to address the embodiment gap. \cite{liu2018imitation, yu2018one, ding2023embodied} learns transferable representations across embodiments and \cite{martin2019variable, shao2020unigrasp} searches for shared action representations.

-Prevailing implementations usually achieve this through a decoupling strategy which consists of two stages: state representation learning, that builds a representative state space for the robotic environment from raw images, and then reinforcement learning.
-Results show that training via SRL exhibits better performance than direct end-to-end training for some RL algorithms, in terms of sample efficiency and final convergence \cite{c6}.
-We can conduct SRL by optimizing objective functions corresponding to some robotic priors, such as the reconstruction model that consists of an auto-encoder \cite{c7} and the environmental model where both state representation and the transition function is learned altogether \cite{c8}.
-In \cite{c9}, the authors introduced some intrinsic priors specifically for robotic scenes.
+Most previous SRL implementations\cite{raffin2019decoupling, schwarzer2021pretraining, grill2020bootstrap, jonschkowski2014state} follow a decoupling strategy that consists of two stages: \textbf{learning state representations}, which builds a representative state space for the robotic environment from raw images, and then \textbf{learning a task-specific policy}.
+Extensive studies \cite{raffin2019decoupling, schwarzer2020data} show that training via SRL exhibits better performance than direct end-to-end training for some RL algorithms, in terms of sample efficiency and final convergence.
+One paradigm to SRL is to incorporates optimizing objective functions with some robotic priors (e.g. reconstruction model that consists of an auto-encoder \cite{lange2012autonomous} and the environmental model where both state representation and the transition function is learned altogether \cite{jetchev2013learning}).
+In \cite{jonschkowski2014state}, the authors introduced some intrinsic priors specifically for robotic scenes.
 However, these approaches all separately feed samples to train the SRL model before RL.
 Since the SRL model does not update with the exploration collected by RL agent, the learned state estimator is prone to overfit.
 Besides, the actual performance of SRL can be only confirmed by a posterior RL training.